exercism/r/exercises/concept/crow-cab/.docs/instructions.md

 ## 4. Get "As the Crow Flies" Distance

-The CEO was able to get investment banks onboard by highlighting that the service was not only ultra-luxury, but it was green, because it would use trained crows to ferry messages between the attendants at the intersections about the passengers details for further personalization.
+The CEO was able to get investment banks onboard by highlighting that the service is not only ultra-luxury but green, because it will use trained crows to ferry messages between the attendants at the intersections (which relay information about the passengers for a personalized experience).
-It appears none of the bankers did their due diligence to find out why exactly this is environmentally friendly, or what kind of CEO enjoys training crows in their free time, because investment money has been rolling in.
+It appears none of the investment bankers bothered to do their due diligence on finding out why exactly this is environmentally friendly, or even what kind of CEO enjoys training crows in their free time, because the investment money has been rolling in.

 This service is also charged by distance traveled.
 However, since crows can fly, they don't have to follow the grid network of roads and can take the shortest path.
-Of course, this still might not be the case in Manhattan, New York City, because of the sky scrappers, but the CEO is putting this service in Manhattan, Kansas (aka "The Little Apple"), where the crows can easily fly over the buildings.
+Of course, this might not be the case when there are huge skyscrapers, but the CEO is putting this service in Manhattan, Kansas (aka "The Little Apple"), where the crows can easily fly over the low-rise buildings.
-The potential demand for such a service in Manhattan, Kansas and how the local pedestrians will feel about all these birds flying over head are matters for another day.
+The potential demand for such a service in Manhattan, Kansas, and how the local pedestrians will feel about all these birds flying overhead are matters for another day.

 Implement the `as_crow_flies(start, end)` function, which takes the `start` and `end` intersections.
-Return the Euclidean distance between the two.
+Return the as-the-crow-flies distance between the two.

 ```r
 as_crow_flies(0+0i, 3+4i)